scarv/xcrypto/flow/verilator/README.md

     program itself prints.
 Must be specified *first*.
 - `+IMEM=` is the path to the srec file which describes the initial memory content of the simulation.
+- `+STDOUT=` is the path to a file where all data written to the emulated UART output port is dumped.
 - `+WAVES=` Is a file path where a complete waveform trace of the simulation will be dumped.
 If this argument is omitted, no waves will be dumped and the simulation will be noticably faster!